Auto-Renewal Car Insurance: How It Works and How to Opt Out

 4. Cancel your existing policy without a coverage gap

 Experts recommend shopping for car insurance at least once per year, and renewal time is the perfect trigger.
+In 2025, a record 57% of consumers shopped their car insurance — reflecting widespread awareness of how much rates can vary.
+The difference between staying with a pricier insurer and switching can easily exceed several hundred dollars per year.
 Here are the top situations when you should absolutely compare rates before auto-renewing:

 Likely Safe to Auto-Renew